rowanmanning/rem/README.md

 $ make
 ```

 Please run the tests before submitting a pull request.
+Both Sass and Libsass tests should say "All OK :)".

 License